-The provision of User Integration Testing environments and associated services is part of DCC’s ongoing activities, this section 5.3 describes the specific requirements and focus areas for Release 2.0.
+The provision of User Integration Testing environments and associated services is part of DCC’s ongoing activities, this section 6.3 describes the specific requirements and focus areas for Release 2.0.

-Release 2.0 will introduce a second UIT environment to allow Parties to continue to test against the Release 1.0 code base/production in parallel with testing the Release 2.0 solution.
-How DCC will operate multiple UIT environments, and how Parties will interact with those environments, will be covered in a new DCC deliverable defined in section 7 below.
+Release 2.0 will introduce a second UIT environment to allow Parties to continue to test against the Release 1.0 code base/production (using the existing UIT A environment) in parallel with testing the Release 2.0 solution (using the new UIT B environment intially).
+How DCC will operate multiple UIT environments, and how Parties will interact with those environments, will be covered in a new DCC deliverable defined in section 8 below.

 DCC shall provide a testing service (User Integration Testing (UIT)) that allows a Party to test the interoperability of its User Systems with the Modified DCC Total Systems (including via the Self-Service Interface), and to test simultaneously the interoperability of User Systems and Devices (other than those comprising Communications Hubs) with the Modified DCC Total Systems and with Test 1.1 Communications Hubs provided by DCC.
 This testing service shall be made available on the same basis as Testing Services under Section H14 (Testing Services), but subject to this Testing Approach Document.

 As for previous releases, there will be a period between the completion of SIT and promoting functionality to live operations.
 This period allows for Parties to undertake any User Entry Process Testing (UEPT) activities and test with the Modified DCC Total System as they choose.
+Certain Supplier Parties will also carry out User Regression Testing as described in this Testing Approach Document.

 The UIT Approach Document will provide timings for the uplift of DCC documents relating to User Testing, including the options for completing additive UEPT for Release 2.0 and how test Devices should be managed in a multiple environment context.